briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     4. _(4)_ "Manufacturer" has the same meaning as in Ohio R.C.
 4501.01.

-    5. _(5)_ "Gross vehicle weight rating" means the manufacturer’s gross vehicle weight rating established for the vehicle.
+    5. _(5)_ "Gross vehicle weight rating" means the manufacturer's gross vehicle weight rating established for the vehicle.

     6. _(6)_ "Body floor height" means the vertical distance between top of the